 A complaint of harassment may be brought under this procedure whether or not it has been reported to the Police – but see paragraph 3.6 below.

-A complaint cannot be brought under this procedure where the Complainant has previously made a complaint about the same event(s) which has been dealt with under the University’s procedure.
+A complaint cannot be brought under this procedure if the Complainant has previously made a complaint about the same event(s) which has been dealt with under the University’s procedure.

+No inferences shall be drawn from the Complainant's choice of avenue to pursue the complaint, be it via the College’s procedure, the University’s procedure or the Police.

 General principles

 Any reference in this procedure to a College officer or other named role includes a deputy appointed by that officer or role-holder to exercise the functions assigned to that officer under this procedure.